Is coolant the same as antifreeze?

-We do not advise you mix coolants.
-A common misconception is that you can use colour to identify coolant type, however multiple colours can be used to indicate one type of coolant, so we do not advice using the colour of the liquid solution as an indicator of coolant type.
+We do not advise you to mix coolants.
+A common misconception is that you can use colour to identify coolant type, however multiple colours can be used to indicate one type of coolant, so we do not advise using the colour of the liquid solution as an indicator of coolant type.

 Can you mix pink and blue antifreeze?

 You cannot mix pink and blue antifreeze.
 An incorrect mixture of coolants could lead to a faulty cooling system and engine damage, so always stick to the mix recommended by your manufacturer.